mitmath/1806/README.md

 * Projection onto C(Q), i.e. a subspace with an orthonormal basis is simply QQᵀ.

 **Further reading:** Textbook 4.2; video [lecture 15](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-15-projections-onto-subspaces/).

+## Lecture 14 (Oct 14)

+* handwritten notes and lecture video (see links above).
+* pset 5 solutions: coming soon
+* pset 6: coming soon

+More on projections:

+* Key properties P²=P, P=Pᵀ, C(P)=C(A), N(P)=C(A)<sup>⟂</sup>=N(Aᵀ).
+* P = I for full-column-rank A.
+* Why AᵀA is invertible for full-column-rank A: rank(AᵀA) = rank(A), N(AᵀA) = N(A), and C(Aᵀ) = C(AᵀA).
+* Projection I-P onto the orthogonal complement of C(A), i.e onto N(Aᵀ).
+* Equivalence between orthogonal projection and least-squares: minimizing ‖b-Ax‖ is equivalent to minimizing ‖b-y‖ over y∈C(A), and the solution is y=Ax̂=Pb, where AᵀAx̂=Aᵀb.

+Introduced the topic of least-square fitting of data to curves.
+As long as the fitting function is linear in the unknown coefficients x, showed that minimizing the sum of the squares of the errors corresponds to minimizing the norm of the residual ‖b-Ax‖.
+Went through several examples (see Julia notebooks).

+Derived the fact that minimizing ‖b-Ax‖ or ‖b-Ax‖² (least squares) corresponds to orthogonal projection (hence AᵀAx̂=Aᵀb) using either algebra (showing ‖b-Ax‖²≥‖b-Ax̂‖² for any x) or calculus (setting ∇‖b-Ax‖²=0).
+Also showed that if A is full column rank then the minimum x̂ is unique (i.e. every x≠x̂ gives a larger ‖b-Ax‖).

+**Further reading:** Textbook section 4.3 and video [lecture 16](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-16-projection-matrices-and-least-squares/).
+There are many, many books and other materials on [linear least-squares fitting](https://en.wikipedia.org/wiki/Linear_least_squares), from many different perspectives (e.g. numerical linear algebra, statistics, machine learning…) The brief discussion at the end of the notebook on [Runge phenomena](https://en.wikipedia.org/wiki/Runge%27s_phenomenon) and equally spaced vs. [Chebyshev points](https://en.wikipedia.org/wiki/Chebyshev_nodes) in polynomial fitting was an entry point into [approximation theory](https://en.wikipedia.org/wiki/Approximation_theory); if you are interested, the [book by Trefethen](https://people.maths.ox.ac.uk/trefethen/ATAP/) and accompanying [video lectures](https://people.maths.ox.ac.uk/trefethen/atapvideos.html) are a great place to start.
+See also Julia notebooks of [Least-square fitting examples](https://nbviewer.org/github/mitmath/1806/blob/master/notes/Least-Square%20Fitting.ipynb) and a [Global-warming regression example](https://nbviewer.org/github/mitmath/1806/blob/master/notes/Global-warming-regression.ipynb).